 The similar conditions for scalar and Ricci curvature were studied.
 The case of deformation with nondecreasing curvature turned out to be very different from the one with nonincreasing curvature.

 After rescaling one can only consider three cases $\kappa=-1,0$ or $1$.

-\parit{Nondecreasing curvature.} If $\kappa=0$, the case of nondecreasing scalar curvature leads to so called \emph{positive mass conjecture} which is proved by Schoen--Yau and Witten in \cite{schoen-yau} and \cite{witten}.
-This implies in particular that \textit{the metric of Euclidean space can not be perturbed in a bounded region so that the scalar curvature does not decrease}.
+\parit{Nondecreasing curvature.} If $\kappa=0$, the case of nondecreasing scalar curvature leads to so-called \emph{positive mass conjecture} which was proved by Schoen--Yau and Witten; see \cite{schoen-yau} and \cite{witten}.
+This implies in particular that \textit{the metric of Euclidean space cannot be perturbed in a bounded region so that the scalar curvature does not decrease}.

-An analogous statement holds for $\kappa=-1$; i.e., \textit{the metric of Lobachevsky space can not be perturbed in a bounded region so that the scalar curvature does not decrease}.
-The later was proved by Min-Oo in \cite{oo-lob}.
+An analogous statement holds for $\kappa=-1$; i.e., \textit{the metric of Lobachevsky space cannot be perturbed in a bounded region so that the scalar curvature does not decrease}.
+The latter was proved by Min-Oo in \cite{oo-lob}.

-The case $\kappa=1$ was considered in \cite{oo}, where Min-Oo makes an attempt to show that the standard metric on the $m$-sphere can not be perturbed inside of hemisphere so that the scalar curvature does not decrease.
-But in \cite{brendle-marques-neves}, Brendle, Marques and Neves find a counterexample.
-One can not perturb the metric in a sufficiently small domain of sphere, but optimal bounds on such domain seem to be not known.
+The case $\kappa=1$ was considered in \cite{oo}, where Min-Oo makes an attempt to show that the standard metric on the $m$-sphere cannot be perturbed inside of hemisphere so that the scalar curvature does not decrease.
+Later, in \cite{brendle-marques-neves}, Brendle, Marques and Neves found a counterexample.
+It is true that one cannot perturb the metric in a sufficiently small domain of the sphere, but the optimal bounds for its size seem to be unknown.

-On the other hand as it was shown by Hang and Wang in \cite{hang-wang}, one can not perturb the metric of the standard sphere inside its hemisphere with nondecreasing Ricci curvature.
+The analogous statement for Ricci curvature was proved by Hang and Wang in \cite{hang-wang}.
+They show that one cannot perturb the metric of the standard sphere inside its hemisphere with nondecreasing Ricci curvature.

 The two-dimensional case of the above statements for $\kappa=0$ and $-1$ follows from Gauss--Bonnet formula and the case $\kappa=1$ was done by Zalgaller (see the Appendix).